 8.1 When will I get the decision?

-You will be receive the PRSB decision by email.
-If you will not be contactable through your Victoria Police email address in this timeframe, please advise the PRSB Secretary of an alternative email address.
+You will receive the PRSB decision by email.
+If you will not be contactable through your Victoria Police email address in this timeframe, please advise the PRSB Secretary of an alternative email.

 The PRSB website carries a sample decision to assist participants in an appeal.
 Remember that every appeal is different, so do not place too much reliance on the issues in the sample decision.